 Many in the research field say the costly, lengthy, and unproven nature of the regulatory approval process is a barrier to commercial development of GE products.
 However, there is on-going biotechnology research in New Zealand.
 To date, twenty-one contained agricultural field trials have been approved for a range of crops and animals.
-However only two are operational at present.
+However, only two are operational at present.

-There has been some public debate and discussion around new GE techniques such as "genome editing" and its applicability to New Zealand's aspirational goal of being "introduced-predator-species" free by 2050.
+There is some public debate and discussion around new GE techniques such as "genome editing" and its applicability to New Zealand's aspirational goal of being "introduced-predator-species" free by 2050.
 At the same time some primary sector organizations and farmers remain cautious about the use of biotechnology out of concern that it may negatively impact on their ability to market products overseas at profitable prices.
 In April 2017, the Resource Management Act (RMA) was amended in the Resource Legislation Amendments Act 2017.
 One of the new regulations aims to limit territorial authorities' powers to set district or region wide by-laws on biotechnology, which could ban GE products/materials altogether or set rules that would be stricter and punitive if contravened than under the HSNO Act.
 However, there is a carve-out in the regulations, which may affect how the new regulations work when it comes to GE plants and animals.
+While there are no overt political factors that may influence regulatory decisions at an operations level, there has been no political will to modernize the laws pertaining to new organisms or GE.